dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/worksheet-designer/_index.md

 ![Account Field](AccountField.png)

 Account fields will automatically populate information from the account, if it has been sent to Fusion CAC.
-Autopopulated account information will be displayed in a bolder font to differentiate it from text manually entered by an end user.
+Auto-populated account information will be displayed in a bolder font to differentiate it from text manually entered by an end user.

 ![Populated Account Field](PopulatedAccountField.png)